 A child with dyslexia may feel a range of emotions on a daily basis.
 They may feel frustrated, overwhelmed, and anxious.
 Additionally, they may feel discouraged and unmotivated.
 These feelings are often due to the difficulties that they face at school.

 Instead, dyslexia is a neurological disorder that affects the way that information is processed.
-It’s important to remember that dyslexia is not curable, but it is treatable with the right interventions and support.
+It’s important to remember that dyslexia is not curable but treatable.
+With the right intervention and support, kids with dyslexia can succeed in school and in life.

 Dyslexia intervention helps kids with dyslexia in a number of ways.
 It can help them to improve their reading, writing, and spelling skills.
 Additionally, it can also help them to cope with the emotions that they feel.